magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `fn` (**required**) (string): Magic Function to call, either in the form author.name@version or just author.name, in which case the latest version is used.
 - `args` (**required**) (any): Arguments to pass to the called Function.
 - `options` (object):
   - `maxCost` (number) (default 0.001): Maximum cost you're willing to pay for the Function call, which should be at least the Function's minCost.
+Cannot exceed $1.00.
 Refer to [variable costs](todo) for more details.
   - `stream` (boolean) (default false): Whether to stream the result.

 **Returns:** a Promise that includes the result from the Function and metadata about the Function call.
 The type depends on the `stream` option.